dreammis/dreammis.github.io/content/posts/how-to/how-to-install-ryot-on-your-nas/index.en.md

 title: "How to Build Your Own 'Douban' on Nas: Step-by-Step Guide to Building Ryot and Creating a Brand New Digital Life Experience to Record Every Moment"
 date: 2023-07-06T15:45:10+08:00
 categories:
-- Nas Tutorial
+- Nas Tutorials
 draft: false
-# url : /posts/xxx  # Specify URL
 toc: true
-description: Technology Empowers Life: Build Ryot Yourself to Record Your Reading, Watching, Gaming, and Fitness.
+description: Technology Empowers Life - Build Ryot Yourself to Record Your Reading, Watching, Gaming, and Fitness.
 ---
 Technology Empowers Life: Build Ryot Yourself to Record Your Reading, Watching, Gaming, and Fitness.
 <!--more-->